Cloudneeti/docs_cloudneeti/deployment-guide.md

 modified by: Julian A
 ---

-# Getting Started with CloudNeeti VM for Azure Marketplace
+# Getting Started with Cloudneeti VM for Azure Marketplace

 This article describes how to Automate Governance, Compliance, Reliability and Risk Monitoring for an enterprise using Azure

-To deploy CloudNeeti VM from the Azure Marketplace:
+To deploy Cloudneeti VM from the Azure Marketplace:

 **Note**: User logging into Azure Portal must have Global admin role to make the necessary configuration changes.

-## Purchase CloudNeeti from Azure Marketplace
+## Purchase Cloudneeti from Azure Marketplace
 1. Log in to the  [Microsoft Azure portal](https://portal.azure.com/).
 2. Click Marketplace or click Browse &gt; in the left side navigation, and select Marketplace from the list.
-3. In Click the Security + Identity blade and search for `CloudNeeti Enterprise`.
+3. In Click the Security + Identity blade and search for `Cloudneeti Enterprise`.
-4. Click CloudNeeti Enterprise
+4. Click Cloudneeti Enterprise
-5. In the CloudNeeti Enterprise blade, in Select a deployment model, select `Resource Manager`.
+5. In the Cloudneeti Enterprise blade, in Select a deployment model, select `Resource Manager`.
 6. Click Create.
 The Create virtual machine and Basics blades appear.
 7. On the Basics blade, complete the following fields: